MartinThoma/MartinThoma.github.io/_posts/2011-09-21-tricks-with-htaccess.md

 - Apache
 featured_image: 2011/09/Apache-Logo.png
 ---
-If your Website is running on an Apache2 Webserver, you can change the behaviour of this server with .htaccess-files.
+If your Website is running on an Apache2 Webserver, you can change the behavior of this server with .htaccess-files.

 Here are some examples: